 hurt/ shame for many years from following this kind of ideology. (see here) I share all

 of this so that you might avoid these pitfalls with your son or daughter.

 A big pitfall with the ex-gay path is that it often has the individual at war with their

 attractions and always feeling sinful.
-This is not helpful and can lead to depression.
-It
+This is not healthy and can lead to depression.

-presumptions about their family relationships are made that are false.
+Along with this, sometimes presumptions about their family relationships are made

 It is often more healthy to embrace / accept oneself for who you are rather than try to

 deny who you are and try to suppress emotions.
-For example, for people born with
+This is something that is true for

 route or the Side B route….